AdakHaddad/vivado-bd-mermaid/README.md

 - Clock/reset nets are filtered to reduce clutter; AXI is extracted from `connect_bd_intf_net`.
 - Mermaid layout is not identical to Vivado; it’s a best-effort structural view.

-## License

-Choose a license (MIT/Apache-2.0) if you plan to share publicly.